EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2018-06-20-laravel-testing-models.md

 php artisan migrate
 {% endhighlight %}

-## Creating for the Article model.
+## Creating tests for the Article model.

 Our Article model is now ready for testing and we'll be making integration tests but before that let's make a factory.